 - 1. Review and amend the City zoning ordinance and zoning map to be consistent with the Preferred Future Land Use Map (Map 17) to ensure land use compatibility, to guide and manage growth, and to provide adequate land for housing, commercial, and industrial development.
 In particular, the land use projections in this plan element suggest a need for additional residential and industrial lands. (short-term) - 2.
 The City should continue to exercise its extraterritorial plat review authority to protect its borders from unplanned development and encourage an efficient development pattern, especially within potential growth areas. (ongoing) - 3.
-Review zoning and subdivision regulations to explore potentially codify use and design standards for existing and residential planned and commercial development as suggested the housing, in economic development, and land use elements. (short-term) - As needed, review and update the zoning ordinance for consistency with any State - legislative or case law changes, in particular regarding conditional use permit standards/process, substandard parcels, and shoreland/wetland zoning. (as needed)
+Review zoning and subdivision regulations to explore and potentially codify use and design standards for existing and residential planned and commercial development as suggested the housing, in economic development, and land use elements. (short-term) - 4.
+As needed, review and update the zoning ordinance for consistency with any State legislative or case law changes, in particular regarding conditional use permit standards/process, substandard parcels, and shoreland/wetland zoning. (as needed)

-- 6. As needed, update any sign regulations for consistency with recent case law, most notably Reed v.
+- 5. Consider adoption of an official map to designate precise right-of-way lines for potential future streets as well as site boundaries for other qualifying public uses, if known. (short-term) - 6.
+As needed, update any sign regulations for consistency with recent case law, most notably Reed v.
 Town of Gilbert (2015) for content neutrality. (short-term; ongoing) - 7.
-Support continued enforcement of the City of Neillsville land-use and building regulations, including the enforcement of building maintenance and increased educational efforts on
+Support continued enforcement of the City of Neillsville land-use and building regulations, including the enforcement of building maintenance and increased educational efforts on adopted regulations for residents, community officials, and the business community. (ongoing/as needed)

-- adopted regulations for residents, community officials, and the business community. (ongoing/as needed) - 8.
-As recommended in the Intergovernmental Cooperation element, approach the Town of Pine Valley to engage in a discussion on the potential adoption of a cooperative boundary agreement to allow for industrial park expansion and address other potential growth areas.
+8. As recommended in the Intergovernmental Cooperation element, approach the Town of Pine Valley to engage in a discussion on the potential adoption of a cooperative boundary agreement to allow for industrial park expansion and address other potential growth areas.
 Consider inquiries from landowners who approach the City with annexation requests, especially for growth areas identified in this plan element. (short-term; ongoing)

-11.9 Current Land Use Plans, Programs. and Regulations
+11.9 Current Land Use Plans, Programs, and Regulations